richafnu/Viva/Viva/glint/reports/team-conversations-administrator-setup.md

 Edit and preview by selecting **Edit**.
 Edits made to notifications are only for the current program.
 Switching from Edit to **Preview** (and languages) automatically saves changes.

 > [!TIP]
-> Plan to make all edits to start/reminder emails and their send dates before the first User Role in your organization gets live access and is scheduled to receive their Team Conversations start email.
+> Plan to make all edits to conversation emails and their send dates before:
+> - the first User Role in your organization gets live access
+> - the scheduled conversation start date for the first User Role in your organization

 For start and reminder emails, Viva Glint Admins can: